Deliciously moist Marmalade Pork Loin Roast cooked slowly in a Dutch oven until fork tender. Excellent for a weekend dinner or special occasion.

 - ½ tsp salt

-Mix corn starch with 2 tablespoons water.
-Pour into gravy and let it come to a boil.
+- Pour cornstarch mixture into gravy and let it come to a boil.
 Cook until thick and bubbly.
 Turn off heat.

-I served this Marmalade Pork Loin Asian style with rice and stir fried vegetables.
-It will also be wonderful served with Roasted Cauliflower and these amazing Pan Fried Smashed Fingerling Potatoes.
-I hope you will give it a try.
-You will not be disappointed.
+I served this Marmalade Pork Loin Roast Asian style with rice and stir fried vegetables.
+If you prefer a more Western style meal, I think the pork will be delicious paired with these Pan Fried Smashed Fingerling Potatoes.
+For a salad, try this Cara Cara Orange Blackberry Salad.
+Do give it a try.